-- (1) Within 30 days of receipt of the application for facilities and systems with a Maximum Generation Capacity of less than 50 kW. - (2) Within 180 days of receipt of the application for facilities and systems with a Maximum Generation Capacity of 50 kW or greater and less than 500 kW. - 38 (3) Within 1 year of the execution of the interconnection service agreement for facilities 39 and systems with a Maximum Generation Capacity of 500 kW or greater. - (b) The following standardized interconnection cost allocations shall apply to customers for distributed generation facilities and energy storage systems: (i) no customer shall be charged more than \$50/kW AC of Maximum Generation Capacity to interconnect distributed generation facilities and energy storage systems; and (ii) any costs incurred by the distribution company for interconnecting a distributed generation facility or energy storage system that exceed \$50/kW AC of Maximum Generation Capacity shall be included in the distribution company's revenue requirement and recovered through the company's rate base. - (c) Rules adopted by the department under this section shall include: (i) provisions to track the performance of distribution companies under these rules; (ii) mechanisms to ensure compliance by distribution companies with the schedule and rules required by this section; (iii) mechanisms to enable customers to seek department review and enforcement of the schedule and rules required by this section; and (iv) provisions for expeditiously resolving disputes between customers and distribution companies.
+(1) Within 30 days of receipt of the application for facilities and systems with a Maximum Generation Capacity of less than 50 kW.

+- (2) Within 180 days of receipt of the application for facilities and systems with a Maximum Generation Capacity of 50 kW or greater and less than 500 kW, except for projects studied as part of a group, cluster, or transmission study. - (3) Within 1 year of the execution of the interconnection service agreement for facilities and systems with a Maximum Generation Capacity of 500 kW or greater and any project studied as part of group, cluster, or transmission study. - (b) The following standardized interconnection cost allocations shall apply to customers for distributed generation facilities and energy storage systems: (i) no customer shall be charged more than \$50/kW AC of Maximum Generation Capacity to interconnect distributed generation facilities and energy storage systems; and (ii) any costs incurred by the distribution company for interconnecting a distributed generation facility or energy storage system that exceed \$50/kW AC of Maximum Generation Capacity shall be included in the distribution company's revenue requirement and recovered through the company's rate base. - (c) Rules adopted by the department under this section shall include: (i) provisions to track the performance of distribution companies under these rules; (ii) mechanisms to ensure compliance by distribution companies with the schedule and rules required by this section; (iii) mechanisms to enable customers to seek department review and enforcement of the schedule and rules required by this section; and (iv) provisions for expeditiously resolving disputes between customers and distribution companies.

-(d) The department shall establish a mechanism to track utility compliance with subsection (a) and shall establish earning incentive and penalty mechanisms by which the distribution company shall: (i) recover an incentive if the company exceeds the timelines established in subsection (a); and (ii) incur a penalty if the company fails to meet the timelines established in subsection (a).
+(d) The department shall establish a mechanism to track utility compliance with subsection (a) and shall establish earning incentive and penalty mechanisms by which the distribution company shall: (i) recover an incentive if the company meets or improves upon the timelines established in subsection (a); and (ii) incur a penalty if the company fails to meet the timelines established in subsection (a).
 Such mechanism shall be in addition to the mechanisms authorized in subsection (c).